urcuqui/urcuqui/README.md

    </colgroup>
    <tr>
          <td>
   Cybersecurity data scientist with more than 9 years in the software industry, with several successful projects developed for public and private institutions.
 My passion is to create solutions to make cyberspace safer using data science; I am interested in threat detection, adversarial techniques, secure learning, responsible AI, and ethical hacking.
-I am the author of the books "Cybersecurity: An Approach Based on Data Science" and "Cybersecurity: Data Have the Answer" published by Editorial ICESI in 2018 and 2022 (coming soon), respectively, and multiple works in security, data science, and e-health.
+I am the author of the books "Cybersecurity: An Approach Based on Data Science" and "Cybersecurity: Data Holds the Answer" published by Editorial ICESI in 2018 and 2022 (coming soon), respectively, and multiple works in security, data science, and e-health.
          </td>
          <td style="width: 80%;">
            <img src=https://github.com/urcuqui/urcuqui/blob/main/cat.png?raw=true" width="1000" height="220" style="max-width: 500%;">